FlaskAio/navycut/README.md

 The official documentation is hosted on <a href="navycut.github.io">navycut.github.io</a>.

 ### Basic installation
-    Use the package manager [pip](https://pypi.org/project/navycut/) to install foobar.
+    Use the package manager [pip](https://pypi.org/project/navycut/) to install navycut.

 ```bash
 python3 -m pip install navycut